-Opening in 2024, the park is located at 250 Brewer Rd.
-The focal point of the park is the original Forest Service Ranger Station house and barn, adapted for use as community meeting spaces.
+The focal points of the park at 250 Brewer Rd. are the original Forest Service Ranger Station house and barn, adapted for use as community meeting spaces.
+Both buildings are City Historic Landmarks and are on the National Register of Historic Places.
 The Park Master Plan objectives reflect Community Plan goals:

 - Honor the history

 - Build a sense of community

 - Create community interactions

-- Engage people in healthy and active
+- Engage people in healthy and active amenities

-amenities
+- Incorporate art in the park

-- Incorporate art in the park - Design for a sense of place and sustainability
+- Design for a sense of place and sustainability